Fair allocation of a multiset of indivisible items: Alternative proof of EFX for additive valuations when

 As in \cref{sec:t=2}, consider $n$ agents with additive valuations, and $t$ types of items with $m_a$ items of type $a\in[t]$.
-In this appendix, we will provide a geometrical proof of existence of complete EFX allocations for $t=2$ (\cref{thm:intro_t2}), and explain why this proof does not extend immediately to $t\ge 3$.
-While the proof given in \cref{sec:t=2} is constructive, the proof presented in this appendix is existential, and uses the notions introduced in \cite{efx_charity}.
+In this section, we will provide a geometrical proof of existence of complete EFX allocations for $t=2$ (\cref{thm:intro_t2}), and explain why this proof does not extend immediately to $t\ge 3$.